 (10 mins) The group will close with a somatic integration activity.
 Some things we do may include: journaling, facilitated movement, guided breathwork, a yoga posture, or other embodiment meditation.

-To learn more about this group, see if it is a good fit for you and find out if and when space is available in the group, please fill out an application below.
+To learn more about the Female Sexual Pain Support group, to see if it is a good fit for you and find out if and when space is available , please fill out an application below or Contact Us to book your no obligation complimentary (and 100% confidential!) phone consultation,

 You may also apply by phone by calling 512-766-7072.

-Please note: Filling out an application does not obligate you to enroll in the group nor does it guarantee you a space in the group.
+Please note: Filling out an application does not obligate you to enroll in the Female Sexual Pain Support Group nor does it guarantee you a space in the group.

 What happens after I submit the application?: Once we receive your application we will contact you for a brief phone intake session which usually lasts about 20-30 minutes.
 After the phone call we will either: